 We traveled on, silently sorting out the blustery, gray-green scenery around us.
 It wasn’t that bad, not too hard to accept, certainly worthy of the photo I snapped from behind a misty windshield.

-I reached for the volume and reclined my seat.
-My son’s face gently brightened as he watched.
+Finally, I reached for the volume and reclined my seat.
+I recognized the road in front of me.
+My son’s face slowly brightened as he watched.
 His expression further softened; complimented the sparse whiskers emerging on his chin, and together we settled into the groove of what became a perfect Tuesday afternoon.

 “His brain is squirmin’ like a toad…”